Navio (rapper): Later career

 Navio officially returned to the music scene in 2008 after graduating with a degree in communications from Monash University's South African branch.
-His debut solo album, Half the Legend was released in 2009 and generated positive reviews from critics and the audience and generated the singles "Bugumu", "Salooni" featuring GNL Zamba, "Ngalo", and "Respect" with the Kenyan artiste Jua Kali.
-He was also featured on Bobi Wine's "Badman from Kamwokya".
-The album earned him the Best Hip hop Artist award at the Pearl of Africa Music Awards and nominations at Kenya's Kisima Music Awards for Best Male Artist, Best Music Video, and Best Hip hop Artist.
+His debut solo album, Half the Legend, was released in 2009 and received positive reviews from critics and audiences.
+It included the singles "Bugumu", "Salooni" featuring GNL Zamba, "Ngalo", and "Respect" with the Kenyan artiste Jua Kali.
+Navio was also featured on Bobi Wine's "Badman from Kamwokya".
+The album earned him the Best Hip Hop Artist award at the Pearl of Africa Music Awards and nominations at Kenya's Kisima Music Awards for Best Male Artist, Best Music Video, and Best Hip Hop Artist.

 Musical style

 Music critics have described Navio's sound and style as unique:

 He strikes the balance between an African sound and a contemporary and international flavor that means he appeals to a wide demographic locally and internationally.